dbashford/mimosa-esperanto-es6-modules/README.md

 ===========
 ## Overview

 This module will allow you to utilize ES6 module syntax when building your client code.
-It will transpile your JavaScript with ES6 syntax to AMD or CommonJS compliant JavaScript.
+It will transpile your JavaScript with ES6 syntax to AMD or CommonJS compliant JavaScript and include source maps.

 This module wraps [Rich Harris'](https://github.com/Rich-Harris) [esperanto](https://github.com/Rich-Harris/esperanto) library which performs the transpiling.